stappersg/ferron-website/src/content/docs/index.md

 title: Documentation
 ---

-Welcome to the Project Karpacz documentation!
+Welcome to the Ferron documentation!
 The documentation is currently work in progress.